If you've got a printed document or picture that you want to insert into your Word document, there are a couple of ways you do that.

 Save the image as a standard image format such as .JPG, .PNG or .GIF.
 Place it in a folder you can access on your computer.

-Select the picture you want to insert from the dialog box and click Insert.
+Select your scanned picture from the dialog box and click Insert.

 Scan text into Word